Iceland hotspot: Geochemistry

 Numerous studies have addressed the geochemical signature of the lavas present on Iceland and in the north Atlantic.
 The resulting picture is consistent in several important respects.
 For instance, it is not contested that the source of the volcanism in the mantle is chemically and petrologically heterogeneous: it contains not only peridotite, the principal mantle rock type, but also eclogite, a rock type that originates from the basalt in subducted slabs and is more easily fusible than peridotite.
-The origin of the latter is assumed to be metamorphosed, very old oceanic crust which sank into the mantle several hundreds of millions of years ago during the subduction of an ocean, then upwelled from deep within the mantle.
+The origin of the latter is assumed to be metamorphosed, very old oceanic crust that sank into the mantle several hundreds of millions of years ago during the subduction of an ocean, then upwelled from deep within the mantle.